JuliaML/MLDataUtils.jl/docs/introduction/motivation.rst

 Background and Motivation
 =============================

-In this section we discuss what that data-partitioning entails and how one could go about approaching this task efficiently when solving it by hand.
+In this section we discuss what data-partitioning entails and how one could go about approaching this task efficiently when performing it manually.
 Furthermore, we will outline some of the pitfalls one might encounter when doing so, which will lead to the motivation of the design decisions that this package follows.

-When it comes to subsetting/partitioning data into individual *samples* (which we call **observations**), or groups of samples (which we will refer to as **batches** or *mini-batches*) the problem at hand really breaks down to one core task: **keeping track of indices**.
+When it comes to subsetting/partitioning **index-based** data into individual samples (which we call **observations**), or groups of samples (which we will refer to as **batches** or mini-batches) the problem at hand really breaks down to one core

-To get a better understanding of what exactly we mean by "tracking indices", let us together explore how one would typically approach data partitioning scenarios without the use of external packages (i.e. by getting our hands dirty and coding it ourselves!).
+task: **keeping track of indices**.

+To get a better understanding of what exactly we mean by "index-based data" and "tracking indices", let us together explore how one would typically approach data partitioning scenarios without the use of external packages (i.e. by getting our hands dirty and coding it ourselves!).
 We will do so using a number of different but commonly used forms of data storage such as *matrices* and *data frames*.

 .. warning::